okta/okta-developer-docs/packages/@okta/vuepress-site/code/oie/index.md

 Learn how to implement each approach with these Identity Engine SDKs and sample apps in the [Redirect authentication guide](/docs/guides/sampleapp-oie-redirectauth/), [Embedded authentication with SDK guide](/docs/guides/oie-embedded-sdk-overview/), and [Embedded authentication with Sign-In Widget guide](/docs/guides/oie-embedded-widget-overview/).

-Orgs using the Identity Engine can also continue to use current SDKs and tools.
+Orgs that use the Identity Engine can also continue to use current SDKs and tools.
 You can find those SDKs for your stack from the [Languages & SDKs overview](/code/).

 ## Repository